 Sort through all the removed pantry items and group by category.
 Give away any items you won’t use and bin any out-of-date ones.
 Be sure to check ‘use by’ as well as ‘best before’ dates.

 Then, organise the pantry in a way that makes sense to you.
-For example, designate one area for pastas and cereals, one for spreads and sauces, one for cans and jars and one for condiments and spices.
+For example, designate one area for pasta and cereals, one for spreads and sauces, one for cans and jars and one for condiments and spices.
 Ensure the items you use on a daily basis are easy to see and reach.

 Step 3: Stylish cupboard organiser ideas